jimbro1000/cas2bas/README.md

 Many commercial packages, while written in basic, used a memory dump to achieve an autorun of BASIC code.
 If you want a listing of such a file you will need to load it as normal, perform a soft reset and then save the code again as a BASIC file

+## Credits ##

+While I started out doing this on my own there have been a few helping hands along the way:

+* Daniel Farnand for making invest some more time in the tools and stretching the ideas
+* Mike Miller (facebook) for pointing me in the right direction to Walter K. Zydhek's work on the find detail of Microsoft Color Basic
+* Ciaran Anscomb for maintaining the incredibly useful XROAR emulator